jetchegaray/design_patterns/README.md

   - can be used with message brokers such as rabbitMQ to enable multiple apps to comunicate with each other effectively

  ###  Publisher-subscriber
  in this example I will use a mesaage broker as RabbitMQ https://rabbitmq.com/ .. you need it installed in your box as a precondition to run the example.
-I will define a basic publisher and a subscriber based on https://www.rabbitmq.com/tutorials/tutorial-three-javascript.html  to comunicate to eachother trought the channel of the broker
+I will define a basic publisher and a subscriber based on https://www.rabbitmq.com/tutorials/tutorial-three-javascript.html  to comunicate to eachother trought the channel of the broker.The core idea in the messaging model in RabbitMQ is that the producer never sends any messages directly to a queue.
+Actually, quite often the producer doesn't even know if a message will be delivered to any queue at all.
+Instead, the producer can only send messages to an exchange.
+An exchange is a very simple thing.
+On one side it receives messages from producers and the other side it pushes them to queues.
+The exchange must know exactly what to do with a message it receives.
+Should it be appended to a particular queue?
+Should it be appended to many queues?
+Or should it get discarded.
+The rules for that are defined by the exchange type.
   - Useful when you work with microservices or Serverless arqutectures
   - Message deliverability may post issues if the broker goes down, missconfigured or crashed.